vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *visargāntadaśāveśācchāktānubhavapūrvakam* /

 The Dī explains this obscure stanza as follows.
-Consciousness here is, in fact, the *kuṇḍ alinī* , which ascends following the path of the *suṣumnā* along which are tiered twelve subtle centres \( *granthi* \) *—* the usual six *cakras* and six “knots” placed between them *—* and goes up to a center called *ṣ o ḍ aśānta* \(“end of sixteen”\), probably to be imagined as sixteen fi ngers-breadths above the head.
+Consciousness here is, in fact, the *kuṇḍalinī* , which ascends following the path of the *suṣumnā* along which are tiered twelve subtle centres \( *granthi* \) *—* the usual six *cakras* and six “knots” placed between them *—* and goes up to a center called *ṣ oḍaśānta* \(“end of sixteen”\), probably to be imagined as sixteen fi ngers-breadths above the head.
 This ascending energy within the body of the adept, being Consciousness, is luminous; it fl ashes forth.
 The same movement was described previously in chapter 2, *śl* .
-71 of the YH: “Shining like ten million fl ashes of lightning, . . . she attaches herself to the maṇḍ ala of the moon of the inner sky”.
+71 of the YH: “Shining like ten million fl ashes of lightning, . . . she attaches herself to the maṇḍala of the moon of the inner sky”.
 This was said above about the inner ascent of the *śrīvidyā* ; the same experience is taking place here.
-Here the maṇḍ ala of the moon is not mentioned, but with sixteen being a lunar number, 43 the *ṣ o ḍ aśānta* is also a “lunar” center.
+Here the maṇḍala of the moon is not mentioned, but with sixteen being a lunar number, 43 the *ṣ oḍaśānta* is also a “lunar” center.
 This ascent is described as “going up to the *visarga, * ” because the *visarga* is the sixteenth “vowel” of the Sanskrit alphabet; saying *visarga* is therefore equal to saying “sixteen.”

-While performing this worship, the adept is to cause his *kuṇḍ alinī* to go up to this center.
+While performing this worship, the adept is to cause his *kuṇḍalinī* to go up to this center.
 This is one of the cases in which a yogic process is to take place during a ritual action.
 As we know, in Tantra, yoga and rites cannot be entirely separated; they are two aspects of the total, both bodily and mental, active experience of ritual.

 * *